Infusing hospitality into workplace experience management

 Are there any trends that you’re excited about experimenting with here?
 What are some things that you’re going to try with the expansion of Envoy?

-FC: I don’t think we have yet dIve into how exactly we plan to innovate in this space.
+FC: I don’t think we have yet to dive into how exactly we plan to innovate in this space.
 We’re seeing how it’s going to hit certain periods of scale for us, like how long is it going to sustain our growth, but I think you’ll probably getting the same answer from Matt if you speak with him.
 The thing that him and I are probably most aligned on as far as innovation and trend is how we’re utilizing space with the natural flow of employees, remote employees, employees who only come in a couple of days a week.
 Space utilization of desks and open space, and conference rooms.

 We wonder how we can understand our utilization rates and how we can change the way that we assign space and build space, so that utilization rates are higher. if you’re building a space for 500 people, because you have 500 employees in that city or that locale, but you really only see 300 come to the office on any given day, if you can build a space for 300, you’re going to save a lot of money.
 That’s going to make your CFO and your finance team very happy with you